janlelis/fancy_irb/README.md

 Not all stdin methods are patched properly to work with the rocket: The gems focuses on the often used ones

-## TODO
-*   Refactor to modern code
-*   Just count string lengths without ansi escape sequences (would be more flexible than remembering)

 ## J-_-L
 Inspired by the irb_rocket gem by genki.